First-Year New Student Orientation

 New Student Orientation

-The Freshman Wilderness Experience will still be offered this fall for those who wish to pay and participate.
-FWE students will select a move-in time for Tuesday, Aug.
-11 and will participate in FWE from Wednesday, Aug.
-12 - Sunday, Aug.
-16. These students are still expected to participate in New Student Orientation the following two days.
+Students who are participating in the Freshman Wilderness Experience will select a move-in time for Tuesday, Aug.
+11, and will participate in FWE from Wednesday to Sunday, Aug.
+12-16.
+Please visit the FWE website for more information.
+FWE students are still expected to participate in New Student Orientation Aug.
+16-17.
 Register for FWE here.

 All other Big Sky Experience programs are postponed until a later date.